-- 4.15 The potential effects of climate change on the nominated site, such as storm surges, coastal erosion, sea level rise and flooding, are explored in the Flood Risk section. - 4.16 The per capita CO2 emissions total of 11.1 tonnes per resident in Wales is the second highest per capita rate of all regions in the UK.
-However, in light of its small population, Wales accounts for just 6% of the UK's total emissions. - 4.17 The UK's 2008 Climate Change Act23 sets a legally binding target of at least an 80 percent cut in greenhouse gas emissions by 2050, to be achieved through action in the UK and abroad.
-The Act also sets a target to reduce emissions by at least 34 percent by 2020.
-Both targets are against a 1990 baseline. - 4.18 The region has short-term and long-term aims for reducing greenhouse gases.
+- 4.13 The potential effects of climate change on the nominated site, such as storm surges, coastal erosion, sea level rise and flooding, are explored in the Flood Risk section. - 4.14 The per capita CO2 emissions total of 11.1 tonnes per resident in Wales is the second highest per capita rate of all regions in the UK.
+However, in light of its small population, Wales accounts for just 6% of the UK's total emissions. - 4.15 The region has short-term and long-term aims for reducing greenhouse gases.
 The Welsh Assembly has also set a number of multi-sectoral climate change goals.
-The key goals include: - Transport: emissions to stabilise and then start to decline over ten years - Residential: targets for the residential sector to build on the existing downward trajectory continuing year on year reduction over the next ten years - Public sector: One Wales has a stated goal of annual reduction in greenhouse gas emissions of 3% to 201124 - Carbon reduction in the power sector: starting now and continuing through the 2020s, based on replacing existing conventional fossil fuel fired plants with renewable, nuclear and carbon capture and storage (CCS) technologies - Carbon reduction in industry: through the introduction of new technologies, such as CCS in cement, iron and steel http://www.plaidcymru.org/uploads/publications/281.pdf
+The key goals include: - Transport: emissions to stabilise and then start to decline over ten years - Residential: targets for the residential sector to build on the existing downward trajectory continuing year on year reduction over the next ten years - Public sector: One Wales has a stated goal of annual reduction in greenhouse gas emissions of 3% to 201121 - Carbon reduction in the power sector: starting now and continuing through the 2020s, based on replacing existing conventional fossil fuel fired plants with renewable, nuclear and carbon capture and storage (CCS) technologies - Carbon reduction in industry: through the introduction of new technologies, such as CCS in cement, iron and steel - 4.16 There are currently four power stations within 80km radius of the nominated site with a combined capacity of 2125 MW.
+These are primarily hydro and wind.
+The current power station at Wylfa currently has a capacity of 980 MW.